maxchampoux/Ibanfirst/CompanyCreation.md

 GET /companies/-{id}/documents/certificateDeposit
 ```

-You can use either this service of a taylor-made webhook to retrieve your certificate of deposit.
+You can use either this API service, a FTP server or a tailor-made webhook to retrieve your certificate of deposit.

 #### 5. Upload your Kbis ####